Babesia in dogs

 Show all

-Do only certain types of ticks cause ?
+Do only certain types of ticks cause Babesia in dogs?

-• Anaemia (mucous membranes will be lighter in color)
+• Anaemia (mucous membranes will be lighter in colour)

 • Anorexia (not eating)